-- If you use a distribution from your HSA for qualified medical expenses, you do not pay tax on the distribution but you have to report the distribution on Form 8889.
+- If you use a distribution from your HSA for qualified medical expenses, you don't pay tax on the distribution but you have to report the distribution on Form 8889.
 However, the distribution of an excess contribution taken out after the due date, including extensions, of your return is subject to tax even if used for qualified medical expenses.
-Follow the instructions for the form and file it with your Form 1040 or Form 1040NR. - If you do not use a distribution from your HSA for qualified medical expenses, you must pay tax on the distribution.
-Report the amount on Form 8889 and file it with your Form 1040 or Form 1040NR.
+Follow the instructions for the form and file it with your Form 1040, 1040-SR, or 1040-NR. - If you don't use a distribution from your HSA for qualified medical expenses, you must pay tax on the distribution.
+Report the amount on Form 8889 and file it with your Form 1040, 1040-SR, or 1040-NR.
 You may have to pay an additional 20% tax on your taxable distribution.

-HSA administration and maintenance fees withdrawn by the trustee are not reported as distributions from the HSA.
+HSA administration and maintenance fees withdrawn by the trustee aren't reported as distributions from the HSA.

 Additional tax.
 There is an additional 20% tax on the part of your distributions not used for qualified medical expenses.
-Figure the tax on Form 8889 and file it with your Form 1040 or Form 1040NR.
+Figure the tax on Form 8889 and file it with your Form 1040, 1040-SR, or 1040-NR.